 SERVING – The Murray Wellness Committee is actively helping coworkers and their friends and families by sewing masks for those who cannot find them through another source.
 The Committee also sponsors a weekly meditation session over lunch to help relieve anxiety and stress due to the pandemic.
 It’s important to protect the health and safety of our associates.

-REWARD – The ESOP Awareness Committee sponsors “Splash” awards to recognize coworkers who go above and beyond.
+REWARD – Power through Partnership is the theme for “Splash” awards to recognize coworkers who go above and beyond.
 Each month it’s exciting to see all the nominations made and awards given.

 KINDNESS – Renee’s random acts of kindness are a family affair.
 She participates in the “Wrap-Up” project “scarf bombings”, knitting and crocheting scarves and placing them in public places for anyone in need.
 She encouraged her family to also participate in “Kindness Rocks” by painting inspiring messages on rocks and leaving them along the path of life.